 Ques: How many verbal questions are on the GRE?

-Ans: The new GRE verbal reasoning section includes 27 questions and candidates are allocated 47 minutes to answer.
-Previously the verbal section consisted of 40 questions and was allocated 70 minutes.
+Ans: The new GRE verbal reasoning section includes 27 questions, and candidates are allocated 47 minutes to answer.
+Previously, the verbal section consisted of 40 questions and was allocated 70 minutes.

 Ques: How hard is a 160 verbal GRE?

 Ans: GRE verbal score ranges on a scale of 130 to 170, and achieving a score of 160 in the verbal section is comparatively hard for many students.
-Candidates with good preparation can easily achieve a higher score on GRE verbal.
+Candidates with good preparation can easily achieve a higher score on the GRE verbal.

 *The article might have information for the previous academic years, which will be updated soon subject to the notification issued by the University/College.